dmbarbour/wikilon/docs/MultipleUsers.md

 So, we have these sessions.
 The issue two special edge cases are the *master session* and the *guest session*.
 The master session is a root, a source of all authority for a given Wikilon instance.
 Every session is a child, directly or indirectly, of its master.
 A *guest* session, OTOH, is a session that can be created for a prospective new user who lacks a session.

 The master session starts on the master branch.
-However, it may be feasible to create new 'root' sessions with empty dictionaries, which are essentially the same as the master session (perhaps minus a few capabilities).
+It may be feasible to create new 'root' transactions, as a special authority.
+Essentially the same as the master session (perhaps minus a few capabilities).
 Multiplicity at the transaction layer is certainly a possibility.

+Masters will have a lot of authorities that are dangerous and not available to guests by default.
+For example, support to compile and install plugins would be disabled.

-# Welcome your Guests!
+# Welcome your Guests! (high priority)

 Especially for a budding language like AO, it's important to keep the barrier for entry very low.
 Guests need a warm welcome, an easy start, rich interactions and visualizations.